Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - Using hydra to brute force ashton's pasword. username: `ashton`

 - Unziping the worlist to try to bruteforce attack.
-Note that in kali linux there is a stored wordlist `/usr/share/wordlists` if it is zipped then it must be unzipped.
+Note that in kali linux there is a pre-stored wordlist `/usr/share/wordlists` if it is zipped then it must be unzipped before it can be used

 - `gunzip /usr/share/wordlists/rockyou.txt.gz`

+- New username noted: ryan, need to crack its hash

+- Crack hash with john the ripper

+- Now access Wdav with the username ryan and the cracked password

+- Msfvenom to create a reverse shell script

+- Run the malacious shell script on the Victim (Capstone) VM

+- Set the Lhost etc on metasploit.
+Once the script is run, the shell will switch to meterpreter

+- Find the flag with meterpreter